AJWest22/MS1-resub/README.md

 There were some difficulties centering the Performance Squad text on desktop, I tried centering it with, align-items, align-content, and text-align, but it will not move completely to the center.
 Margin and padding were also used, but the text was refusing the center.
 I have attached a screen grab of that section when viewed with the Chrome extension "Unicorn", and the text itself is out of its container, which is unusual as there is nothing in the HTML to suggest otherwise.
 There was an issue when using Flexbox to align the squads below the Performance Squad text jumped up and to the right (under the image with the is of #swimmer) which I think orginally caused this issue.
 Currently align-items: center is used to center everything, and although this works on mobile and tablet, it doesn't work on laptop and desktop.

+Originally there was a fitness squads header texr added to the site above the fitness squads as a way of introducing that section, but when it was added it jumped halfway up the page and again couldn't be centered, so was removed.
+This was probably due to the same reason as the above Performance Squad text.

 <details><summary>Screenshot of Performance Squads text can be seen out of its section:</summary>
   <img src="images/squad-text-bug.png">
 </details>